 Nikita Khrushchev (1894-1971) led the Soviet Union during the height of the Cold War, serving as premier from 1958 to 1964.
-Though he largely pursued a policy of peaceful coexistence with the West, he instigated the Cuban Missile Crisis by placing nuclear weapons 90 miles from Florida.
+Though he largely pursued a policy of peaceful coexistence with the West, the Cuban Missile Crisis began after he positioned nuclear weapons 90 miles from Florida.
 At home, he initiated a process of “de-Stalinization” that made Soviet society less repressive.
 Yet Khrushchev could be authoritarian in his own right, crushing a revolt in Hungary and approving the construction of the Berlin Wall.
 Known for his colorful speeches, he once took off and brandished his shoe at the United Nations.

 Nikita Khrushchev: The Early Years

 Khrushchev was born on April 15, 1894, in Kalinovka, a small Russian village near the Ukrainian border.
 At age 14 he moved with his family to the Ukrainian mining town of Yuzovka, where he apprenticed as a metalworker and performed other odd jobs.
 Despite his religious upbringing, Khrushchev joined the communist Bolsheviks in 1918, more than a year after they had seized power in the Russian Revolution.
 During the subsequent Russian Civil War, Khrushchev’s first wife, with whom he had two children, died of typhus.
 He later remarried and had four more children.